-Our non-management directors also receive an annual non-retainer equity grant of restricted stock units.
-For 2009, we awarded each of our nonmanagement directors restricted stock units on May 1, 2009, with a value of \$170,000, which is included in the amount contained in the Stock Awards column of the table below.
-These awards will not vest until May 7, 2010, the date of the 2010 Annual Meeting.
+For 2010, each non-employee director received an annual retainer of \$60,000, paid in cash.
+Our non-employee directors also receive an annual non-retainer equity grant of restricted stock units.
+For

+2010, we awarded each of our non-employee directors restricted stock units on May 3, 2010, with a value of \$200,000, which is included in the amount contained in the Stock Awards column of the table below.
+These awards will not vest until May 6, 2011, the date of the 2011 Annual Meeting.

-We have ownership requirements for our non-management directors that are based on a multiple of five times the amount of each director's annual retainer.
-Our non-management directors are also required to hold the restricted stock units they elect to receive from the annual retainer and the annual non-retainer equity grants they are awarded until after they complete their service on our Board.
+We have ownership requirements for our non-employee directors that are based on a multiple of five times the amount of each director's annual retainer.
+Our non-employee directors are also required to hold the restricted stock units they receive from the annual non-retainer equity grants they are awarded until after they complete their service on our Board.
 These restricted stock units granted to a director are settled in Common Stock upon completion of the director's service on our Board.
 These restricted stock units are also forfeited if a director ceases service on the Board of Directors prior to the vesting date of the restricted stock units, except in the event of death or disability.
 Unvested restricted stock units will be settled and are payable in Common Stock upon the death or disability of a director or in the event of a change in control of FMC Technologies.
-Awards granted to non-management directors, including the portion of the annual retainer paid in the form of restricted stock units, will vest on the date of the Company's annual stockholders' meeting next following the grant date unless otherwise determined by the Board.
+Awards granted to non-employee directors will vest on the date of the Company's annual stockholders' meeting next following the grant date unless otherwise determined by the Board.

-The Fees Earned column in the table below also includes cash remuneration in the amount of \$2,000 for each Board of Directors meeting attended and \$2,000 for each Board of Directors committee meeting attended.
-Our lead director received an additional fee of \$10,000, the chair of the Nominating and Governance Committee received an additional fee of \$10,000, the chair of the Compensation Committee received an additional fee of \$15,000 and the chair of the Audit Committee received an additional fee of \$15,000 during 2009, which are also included in the Fees Earned column.
-Each non-management director also receives reimbursement for reasonable incidental expenses incurred in connection with the attendance of meetings of the Board and Board committees.
-The meeting fees for attendance at Board of Director meetings have been eliminated beginning in 2010.
+The Fees Earned column in the table below also includes cash remuneration in the amount of \$2,000 for each Board of Directors committee meeting attended, including telephonic meetings.
+Our lead director received an additional fee of \$10,000, the chair of the Nominating and Governance Committee received an additional fee of \$10,000, the chair of the Compensation Committee received an additional fee of \$15,000 and the chair of the Audit Committee received an additional fee of \$15,000 during 2010, which are also included in the Fees Earned column.
+Each non-employee director also receives reimbursement for reasonable incidental expenses incurred in connection with the attendance of meetings of the Board and Board committees.

-The following table shows all compensation awarded or earned by the non-management members of our Board of Directors from all sources for services rendered in all of their capacities to us during 2009.
-Mr. Kinnear, our only employee who served on the Board of Directors during 2009, did not receive additional compensation for his services as a director.
+The following table shows all compensation awarded or earned by the non-management members of our Board of Directors from all sources for services rendered in all of their capacities to us during 2010.
+Mr. Kinnear, our only employee who served on the Board of Directors during 2010, did not receive additional compensation for his services as a director.